gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/02-API_Broken_Object_Level_Authorization_(BOLA).md

 With the knowledge gained in the previous step, review and collect third-party object identifiers (e.g. user IDs, orders IDs etc) that can be used subsequently in the object identifiers manipulation.

-Additionaly, one can generate a list of potential IDs for brute-force or depending on the application context, utilize two different accounts to perform the tests.
+Additionaly, generate a list of potential IDs for brute-force or depending on the application context, utilize two different accounts to perform the tests.

 ### Manipulate Object Identifiers in API Requests